-It takes a special and committed group of people to create an environment and program like iAccelerate.
+It takes a special and committed group of people to create an environment and opportunities like Bega Valley Innovation Hub.

 Our people are passionate professionals who believe deeply in the potential of our programs and residents to drive a revolution in innovation and technology – in our region, the nation and beyond.